MarcusWalz/RogueClinicalAvatars/README.md

   ```

-- Modify `protocols.R` s.t. each protocol so that:
+- Modify `maintenance_protocols.R` s.t. each protocol so that:

   All protocols end in `_protocol` so we can safely fetch a protocol using
   `ls()` and `get()`.